Foraging, or the harvesting of wild food, is fun and rewarding.

 Foraging satisfies a necessary connection to nature.
 It promotes environmental sensitivity and awareness of our natural world.

-Walk with a wild edibles expert.
+Take a walk with a forager.
 Get to know a few wild plants!

 If you are interested in eating wild plants, I encourage you to become your own expert.

-Purchase a few good field guides.
-They should include clear, color photographs of each plant.
+Purchase multiple field guides.
+They should include clear, color photograph and descriptions of each plant.

 I received my master’s degree in Clinical Nutrition from New York University (many years ago!)